 - Campylobacter risk management strategy 2017–2020 [PDF, 261 KB]

-International food safety standards are coordinated through an organisation called Codex.
-New Zealand and Sweden co-led Codex work to develop the 2011 Guidelines for control of Campylobacter and Salmonella in chicken meat.
+International food safety standards are coordinated through an organisation called Codex Alimenarius Commission.
+New Zealand and Sweden co-led Codex work to develop the international Guidelines for control of Campylobacter and Salmonella in chicken meat.

-In 2014, MPI produced guidance for confirming Campylobacter control in poultry processing.
+In 2014, MPI produced guidance for best hygienic practice in poultry processing.
 This was published internationally for use and adaptation by other countries.

 Find out more